Water and land

 Working together for healthy water and land

-We are leading a shared regional commitment through the CWMS – strengthening collaborative arrangements with Papatipu Rūnanga, Zone Committees, community and key organisations, including through joint work programmes.
+We are leading a shared regional commitment through the Canterbury Water Management Strategy (CWMS) – strengthening collaborative arrangements with ngā Papatipu Rūnanga, Zone Committees, the community and key organisations, including through joint work programmes.

-Level of Service 1: Facilitate the Canterbury Water Management Strategy Zone and Regional Committees to support achievement of the 2025 goals, in partnership with Ngāi Tahu and the Canterbury region’s city and district councils
+Level of Service 1: Facilitate the Canterbury Water Management Strategy zone and regional committees to support achievement of the 2025 goals, in partnership with Ngāi Tahu and the Canterbury region’s city and district councils

-Measure 1.1: Provide opportunities for community engagement through Zone and Regional actions.
+Measure 1.1 Provide opportunities for community engagement through zone and regional actions

 Achieved